Used car loans

 So be prepared to take ID items like:

 - proof of age card

 If you’re not sure of what to bring, as the lender you’re making an enquiry with as each lender’s requirements will differ slightly.

-Research – is key.
-You really need to compare brands, to price, to age, to kilometres used to size and more.
+Research is key.
+You really need to compare brands, price, age, kilometres used, size and more.
 Start with an internet search of various dealerships online compared to private sales through portals like gumtree or carsales.

 On the contrary, a used car purchased at a second-hand dealership will likely give you up to 3 months warranty on parts should a mechanical problem arise.
 The car may cost a little more, but at least you have a little bit of cover!

 Want to start comparing car loans today?
 Check out the killer options below or head to our car loan comparison page for more.

 Car Loan Comparison Table - rates updated daily

 Including Demo, Fixed, SecuredInterest ratecomparison rateMonthly repayment4.67% p.a.5.22% p.a.based on $30,000

 over 5 years